-You will likely charge less money to a friend's five year old daughter, for example.
-You might loose some income, but you'll keep a friend and that friend will be more likely to tell other friends about your skills as a private teacher.
+You will likely charge less money to a friend's five-year-old daughter, for example.
+You might lose some income, but you'll keep a friend, and that friend will be more likely to tell other friends about your skills as a private teacher.

 But remember, in the end, it's up to you to determine the best rate for your piano lessons — before you start them.

 Now discover everything you need to know about being a piano teacher...